sttp/Specification/Output/README.md

 TSSC is a stateful compression algorithm is intended to be used when the STTP data channel functions are established with a reliable transport protocol, e.g., TCP.

 Fundamentally TSSC works by applying simple XOR based compression techniques and only sending bits of data that have changed since the last saved state.
 Although many compression algorithms use this technique for compression, TSSC achieves high compression ratios with the same techniques by taking advantage of the data point structure in use by STTP, i.e., that data points are based on a fixed set of elements, specifically an identifier, a timestamp, a set of quality flags and a value block.
-From a stateful compression perspective, each of these structural elements can be treated as four separate compression streams and handled differently based on their nature and repeating patterns in the continuous data.
+From a stateful compression perspective, each of these structural elements can be treated as four separate compression streams and handled differently based on their homogeneous nature and repeating patterns in the continuous data.

 Contributing to the compression algorithm's success is that streaming data has a tendency to have some level of sequencing.
 For example one measured value will often follow another where a new measured value will have a timestamp that will have only slightly changed since the last measurement.
 Also, if the measurements are taken very rapidly, the difference in the actual measured value may also be small.
 By taking advantage of these non-entropic states for individual structure elements, compression is improved.